It’s easier to relate to a movie if it has realistic characters

 Dia (Madhuri) comes back her home to redeem herself and find solace in her passion, dance.
-In the process she teaches many people from her old hometown dance, including many with two left feet.
-Many women leave their passions after marriage.
+In the process, she teaches many people from her old hometown dance, including many with two left feet.
+Many women leave their emotions after marriage.
 They have regrets.
 This film centred on a middle-aged female character shows these regrets can be turned around into success.

 5. English Vinglish (2012)

 The homemaker, with no connection with the outside world, suffers from low self-esteem.
 Family members and loved ones never think they contribute to her agony by declaring, “she does not do anything” or “she does not know anything”.
 Shashi, played by Sridevi, is this very relatable homemaker.
 She gives hope to middle-aged homemakers by going out, learning a new language and making friends from all over the world.

 Loneliness is not the best friend of housewives only; there are a lot of lonely hearts all around looking for some companionship and a few moments of real conversation.
 Friendship blossoms between two unlikely people, Ila (Nimrat Kaur) and Saajan Fernandes (Irrfan Khan), because of a misunderstanding in lunchbox delivery by the delivery people.
 The tenderness of the few letters exchanged brings, if nothing else, then happiness, hope and guts to take a big step for two lonely hearts.

 7. Gulab Gang (2014)

 A middle-aged woman can use her life experiences to be a mentor and protect young women.
 Based on real incidents, Rajjo (Madhuri) runs Gulab Gang, a gang of women rebelling against patriarchy.